JohanAberg/vhs-decode/README.md

 ## Output File Format

-VHS-Decode produces [4fsc sampled](https://github.com/oyvindln/vhs-decode/wiki/Signal-Sampling#4fsc), non-square pixel, timebase corrected headerless files, there are two formatting versions of these files.
+VHS-Decode produces [4fsc sampled](https://github.com/oyvindln/vhs-decode/wiki/Signal-Sampling#4fsc), non-square pixel, timebase corrected, headerless files, there are two formatting versions of these files:

 - S-Video signal in two files for colour-under format tape media such as VHS/Umatic/Betamax/SuperBeta/Video8/Hi8 etc.

 - Composite/CVBS signal in a single file for SMPTE-C/B/A this also applies to 2" Quad and LaserDisc & anything CVBS-Decode.

-These `tbc` files store 16-bit `GREY16` headerless data separated into chroma/luma composite video signals in the `.tbc` format `filename.tbc` & `filename_chroma.tbc` respectively alongside `.json` and `.log` files which carry the frame, tv system and decode information, usable with the LD-Decode family of tools ld-analyse, ld-process-vbi, ld-process-vits, ld-dropout-correct & ld-chroma-decoder etc.
+These `tbc` files store 16-bit `GREY16` headerless data separated into chroma/luma composite video signals in the `.tbc` format `filename.tbc` & `filename_chroma.tbc` respectively alongside `.json` and `.log` files which carry the frame, TV system and decode information, usable with the LD-Decode family of tools ld-analyse, ld-process-vbi, ld-process-vits, ld-dropout-correct & ld-chroma-decoder etc.

 ## Exporting to Video Files